 Last year whilst attending the 2015 Play Expo in Manchester:

-Among the many independent game developers I had the pleasure of conversing with at the show was James Monkman; director at Retro Gamer CD, who have released over 30 indie games on PC as well as across various different retro platforms, such as Commodore 64, Atari STE and the Atari Jaguar.
-James was at the event showcasing the studio’s upcoming arcade title an-Dimensional Conga Combat, which he co-created along with fellow coder Jamie Howard and the rest of the staff at RGCD.
+Among the many independent game developers, I had the pleasure of conversing with at the show was James Monkman; director at Retro Gamer CD, who have released over 30 indie games on PC as well as across various different retro platforms, such as Commodore 64, Atari STE and the Atari Jaguar.
+James was at the event showcasing the studio’s upcoming arcade title Pan-Dimensional Conga Combat, which he co-created along with fellow coder Jamie Howard and the rest of the staff at RGCD.
 I recently approached James again to see if he would like to answer a couple of further questions I had about his latest development outing, as well as about the studio in general.
 This is what James had to say:

 What were the influences behind Pan-Dimensional Conga Combat?

 Conga is actually the second game that Jamie and I have worked on together (not including Commodore 64 releases), and until recently he was primarily in charge of the code.
 Despite my history of already programming and releasing a game on my own (Robotz DX), there was a lot of stuff that I was doing wrong/stupidly, so over the Christmas holidays back in 2014 we decided to spend some time focused on improving my ‘skills’.
 Rather than sit plodding through tedious tutorials, I decided that my solo project should be to remake a simple game from around 10 years ago; a simple avoid-’em-up called ‘Mini01’ by Japanese indie developer Buster.
 Mini01 shares the core mechanic with Conga (bullet tail used to kill enemies), but it is incredibly simple.
 There are only two enemy types, and they just fall from the top of the screen.
 It took us a couple of days to complete the remake, at which point Jamie and I decided that we’d push the design a little further and see what we could make of it.
-First of all we added full 8-way movement and the enemy spawning portals, then came the waves, geometric patterns, mesh-distortion, rhythm-synchronised action, the evil X and the lazor.
+First of all, we added full 8-way movement and the enemy spawning portals, then came the waves, geometric patterns, mesh distortion, rhythm-synchronized action, the evil X, and the Lazor.

 What has the developmental process been like?

 SLOW.
 To be honest, if Jamie and I didn’t have full-time jobs, we could have knocked the game out in less than a month.
 However, with only occasional weekends together and one or two evenings a month, well – there’s not been much time spent actually punching the keys.
 2015 was a really busy year for us both (IRL).
 We’ve been lucky in that from the offset we had outside help with the artwork and music.
 Folmer Kelly (the ‘Wrassling’ guy) provided us with 99% of the artwork and a lot of valuable feedback and design tips, and regular RGCD collaborator Ilija Melentijevic gave us permission to use his alien freak-beats and reNoise experiments for the soundtrack.
-Jamie and I have learnt a lot of valuable lessons developing this game – more so than with our last (r0x EP) – so despite taking forever, Conga’s development has been a positive experience.
+Jamie and I have learned a lot of valuable lessons developing this game – more so than with our last (r0x EP) – so despite taking forever, Conga’s development has been a positive experience.
 We’re not expecting it to set the indie scene on fire, but we’re hoping a few people out there enjoy the game.
 However, ultimately it’s not *that* important for us to make a profit – the experience that we’ve gained from its development has been priceless.

 How close are we to seeing the finished product?

 Soon!
 Apart from a few tweaks to the AI and rating system, we’re happy with what we’ve created.
-The only jobs remaining are the options, stats/achievements and credits screens – all of which will share similar code.
+The only jobs remaining are the options, stats/achievements, and credits screens – all of which will share similar code.
 We’re currently saying ‘Beginning of March 2016’ for the initial itch.io release.

 Probably watching other people play it at PLAY Expo last year.
 Exhibiting an unfinished game is both a terrifying and super-rewarding experience.
 In hindsight, the game really wasn’t ready for public exposure – despite our efforts with the tutorial it was not at all obvious to a lot of people ‘what you had to do’.
 We had to intervene a LOT.
 However, we were pleased that when people started playing they were reluctant to put down the controller and walk away.
 One guy initially complained that the game was too hard – and then after 10 minutes or so he smashed my all-time top score!
 Whilst watching people play, Jamie and I both filled our notebooks with feedback and issues that people faced – and we’re pretty sure that we’ve now rectified them all.